qupaya/example-ng-date-range-picker-custom-ranges/README.md

 # Example: Angular Material Date Range Picker with Custom Ranges

 This repository shows how to add custom range selection buttons to the Angular Material Date Range Picker.
+It contains all example code for our [Blog post "Angular Date Range Picker with Custom Range Presets"](https://www.qupaya.com/blog/date-range-picker-custom-ranges).

 ![screenshot of the customized date range picker](./screenshot.png)